brianadams2337/containerstore-demo/docs/features/00_feature_cms-storyblok.md

 Please refer to the [official Storyblok module documentation](https://github.com/storyblok/storyblok-nuxt#options) for more information and configuration options.

 The default configuration only set the `STORYBLOK_ACCESS_TOKEN` and enables the `bridge` option.
-The `bridge` option his used for integration with the Nuxt framework and with the Storyblok visual editor.
+The `bridge` option is used for integrating with the Nuxt framework and with the Storyblok visual editor.

 The integration additionally relies on the `@nuxt/image` module (See [NuxtImage module documentation](https://image.nuxt.com/)) to handle images used with Storyblok components.

 ### Deployment Requirements

-At the current time, the `@storyblok/nuxt` module does not provide integration with the Nuxt RuntimeConfig functionality.
-This means that the `STORYBLOK_ACCESS_TOKEN` needs to be set during build time of the application as an environment variable.
+The `@storyblok/nuxt` module does provide integration with the Nuxt RuntimeConfig functionality.
+This means that the `NUXT_STORYBLOK_ACCESS_TOKEN` can be set during runtime time of the application as an environment variable, instead of build time.

 ### Auto-imported components

 Storyblok components are auto imported from the `storyblok/` directory at the root of the project and the components are made available throughout the project.
 Be mindful of component name collisions.
 If your component in the `~/components` director is named same as the one inside `~/storyblok` there can be issues with the storyblok auto-imported components.

-The `StoryBlokComponent` is also auto-imported and can be used out of the box.
+The `StoryblokComponent` is also auto-imported and can be used out of the box.

 ### Fetching Storyblok content

-Te SCAYLE Storefront Boilerplate provides multiple different way to fetch content from Storyblok.
+The SCAYLE Storefront Boilerplate provides multiple ways to fetch content from Storyblok.

 #### useAsyncStoryblok composable